-The Company's corporate governance structure is a "Company with an Audit & Supervisory Board" as defined under the Companies Act of Japan.
-In this structure, Audit & Supervisory Board members appointed by shareholders conduct audits of the execution of the duties by Directors as an independent body from the Board of Directors.
+The Company's corporate governance structure is a "Company with an Audit and Supervisory Board" as defined under the Companies Act of Japan.
+In this structure, Audit and Supervisory Board members appointed by shareholders conduct audits of the execution of the duties by Directors as an independent body from the Board of Directors.
 This is the foundation for the Company's efforts to ensure and improve transparency, soundness, and efficiency of management.

-Under this structure, the Company has appointed multiple outside Directors of the Board and outside Audit & Supervisory Board members who are highly independent.
+Under this structure, the Company has appointed multiple independent Directors of the Board and Independent Audit and Supervisory Board Members who are highly independent.
 The Company also has voluntarily established committees to serve as advisory bodies to the Board of Directors, including the Nomination, Compensation, Compliance, Risk Management, and Sustainability Committees.
 To enhance independence, the Nomination and Compensation Committees are all chaired by Independent Directors of the Board and have a majority of outside members.